ericsantos11019/RepData_PeerAssessment1/PA1_template.md

 #### 1) Make a time series plot of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis)

 First, we must calculate the average number of steps for each 5-minute interval, across all days in the dataset.
-Note that we create a new column in the result data table with the time interval padded with leading zeros.
-Therefore, strings like `10` become `0010`.
-We do that using the `str_pad()` function in the `stringr` package.
-The reason for this transformation will become clear in the next step:

 ```r
 avgFiveMinuteInt <- data[, .(mean = mean(steps, na.rm = TRUE)), by = .(interval)]